-- Certain foods or drinks, such as cheese, chocolate, citrus fruit (oranges, grapefruit, lemons, lime, and others), caffeine, and alcohol.
+- certain foods or drinks, such as cheese, chocolate, citrus fruit (oranges, grapefruit, lemons, limes, and others), caffeine, and alcohol.

-- Change in behavior, such as too much or too little sleep, missing a meal, or a change in diet.
+- a change in behavior, such as too much or too little sleep, missing a meal, or a change in diet.

 You may be able to prevent migraine attacks or make them come less often if you understand what triggers your attacks.
 Keeping a headache diary may help you identify and monitor the possible triggers that cause your migraine.
 Once you identify the triggers, you and your doctor can change your lifestyle to avoid those triggers.

-How does AXERT (almotriptan malate) work during a migraine attack?
+How does AXERT® work during a migraine attack?